ropensci/rcites/paper.md

 3. get a species' country-wise distribution range, as listed in Speciesplus, and
 4. get the references on which a Speciesplus listing is based.

 General information on ``rcites`` can be found at https://ibartomeus.github.io/rcites/.
-The package is available for download from CRAN (stable version; link to come) and Github (development version; https://github.com/ibartomeus/rcites).
+The package is available for download from CRAN (stable version; https://cran.r-project.org/package=rcites) and Github (development version; https://github.com/ibartomeus/rcites).

 ``rcites`` will support researchers and national authorities in more efficiently dealing with taxonomy information of endangered species and their legislation status.